ratanphayade/APIValidator/README.md

 ```

 ## Running all the test
-If the `tests.conf` doesn't exist then all the rules will get executed.
+If the `tests` doesn't exist in the `main.conf` then all the rules will get executed.

 ## Running only few tests
-If have to run only certain number of tests repeatedly then we can used `tests.conf` and specify the list of rules to execute.
+If have to run only certain number of tests repeatedly then we can used `tests` and specify the list of rules to execute.

 ## Run Specific test
 We can also use the command options to execute selected test or not execute selected test.